If you award PDH credits to engineers, you need to read this

 • The date and time of the event

-Additionally, some states that have an approval process for providers require the state-assigned provider number to be listed on the certificate.
+Additionally, states that have a formal approval process for providers require the state-assigned provider number to be listed on the certificate.

 Recordkeeping